PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 Downloading File:Bar.png...
 ```

-What the heck, Cool Bear?
+What the heck, Cool Wolf?
 Why didn't you warn me when I was working on this?

-Cool Bear?
-Cool Bear?
+Cool Wolf?
+Cool Wolf?

 Well, moving on.